Mushroom poisoning

 Mushroom poisoning is poisoning resulting from the ingestion of mushrooms that contain toxic substances.
-Its symptoms can vary from slight gastrointestinal discomfort to death in about 10 days.
+Symptoms can vary from slight gastrointestinal discomfort to death in about 10 days.
 Mushroom toxins are secondary metabolites produced by the fungus.

 Mushroom poisoning is usually the result of ingestion of wild mushrooms after misidentification of a toxic mushroom as an edible species.
 The most common reason for this misidentification is a close resemblance in terms of color and general morphology of the toxic mushrooms species with edible species.
 To prevent mushroom poisoning, mushroom gatherers familiarize themselves with the mushrooms they intend to collect, as well as with any similar-looking toxic species.
 The safety of eating wild mushrooms may depend on methods of preparation for cooking.
+Some toxins, such as amatoxins, are thermostable and mushrooms containing such toxins will not be rendered safe to eat by cooking.

 Signs and symptoms

 Poisonous mushrooms contain a variety of different toxins that can differ markedly in toxicity.
 Symptoms of mushroom poisoning may vary from gastric upset to organ failure resulting in death.
 Serious symptoms do not always occur immediately after eating, often not until the toxin attacks the kidney or liver, sometimes days or weeks later.